Let's be real-who doesn't love a warm, cinnamony apple dessert that's somehow both healthy and indulgent?

 Spice up your air fryer baked apples with these creative ideas:

-- Nutty Delight: Add chopped almonds, walnuts, or pecans to the filling for a crunchy bite.
+- Nutty Delight: Add chopped almonds, walnuts, or pecans to the filling for a crunchy bite - about ¼ cup adds crunch without overpowering the oats.

-- Berry Bliss: Mix in some fresh or frozen berries for a burst of flavor.
+- Berry Bliss: Mix in some fresh or frozen berries for great flavor - about ¼ cup per four apples works well.

-- Chocolate Chip: Toss in some mini chocolate chips to the filling for a delightful surprise.
+- Chocolate Chip: Toss in some mini chocolate chips to the filling for a nice surprise.

 Air Fryer Baked Apple